 And now the crunch of the story; now that aircraft are being re-commissioned after any kind of storage, it appears that there is an increased number of safety incidents connected to pitot static systems.
 Aborted take offs due to airspeed disagrees, air turn backs to to air data discrepancies.
 This can show up in various different ways, from autopilot disconnects to plain and simple altitude and speed indication problems.
 All of these incidents apparently occur despite adherence to the requirement in any kind of storage to cover the pitot static sensors.

 From personal experience I have seen a couple of time that pitot probe covers were filled with insects that would have surely blocked the pitot system, see below picture.
-During previous employment the operator advised to NOT install pitot covers in order to prevent certain insects to seek shelter in the covers.
+During previous employment, the operator advised to NOT install pitot covers in order to prevent certain insects to seek shelter in the covers.
 This was applicable for African regions where that particular insect was prevalent.
+Below picture was taken in an African country.

 There is, in other words, a very high risk of pitot plumbing blockage, even when pitot covers are installed.
 Prudence would dictate a flush of the pitot system prior to re-commissioning an aircraft.
-EASA has recently published a SIB (Safety Information Bulletin) addressing that very issue.
+On August 5, 2020, EASA has published a SIB (Safety Information Bulletin) addressing that very issue.
 A SIB is not mandatory but deserves to be reviewed and its recommendations implemented.
 Up to this time, FAA had not published a bulletin yet.
 If they have, please post a comment!